AsidyxTheHacker/odin-recipes/README.md

 # odin-recipes
-This is my first full HTML project.
+This is my first full HTML/CSS project.

-I will be creating basic webpages to display recipes to display my knowledge of HTML.
+I will be creating basic webpages of recipes to display my knowledge of HTML.
+I will be creating practice pages to hone my CSS skills.